Thanks to Our Stone Honing Services in Chicago, Macy's Now Has Gorgeous New Floors

 The restoration required our stone honing process.
 We offered this service to remove all the damages from the surface and give the stone a new finish.
 We assured the manager the floor would have a brand-new appearance with this procedure.
 He was happy with our assessment and decided to hire us.

 We returned to Macy's ready to restore the floor.
 In order to prepare the surface, we cleaned it with our stone-safe cleaner and a high-speed scrubber.
-Our exclusive product won't cause any damage and has an enhanced antimicrobial formula that can help inhibit the growth of bacteria and fungi for up to a week after application.
+Our exclusive product won't cause any damage and has an enhanced formula that can help inhibit the growth of bacteria and fungi for up an extended period of time after application.
 When the surface was completely clean, we stripped the adhesive off the stone and prepared our honing pads to rectify the damage.
 We ran three sets of pads, each with increased levels of grit and continued grinding until the stain disappeared.
 Once this was done, we finished the job with the polishing process.
 To achieve a new glossy finish, we increased the level of grit and ground using a series of abrasive materials and special powders.
 This gave the floor a beautiful shine.

 When we finished the process, the stone had been fully restored and the floor looked great.
 We invited the manager to see for himself.
 He was pleased to see that the stain was gone.
 The floor had a gorgeous, renewed appearance.
 The manager was beyond thrilled with our performance and said our work was impressive.
 After thanking us, he stated that from that point on, he would recommend Sir Grout Chicago to everyone he knows.